crytic/building-secure-contracts/program-analysis/echidna/advanced/on-using-cheat-codes.md

   function prankContract() public payable {
     hevm.prank(address(0x42424242);
-    c.f();
+    c.f(); // `c` will be called with `msg.sender = 0x42424242`
   }
 }
 ```

 A specific example on the use of `sign` cheat code is available [here in our documentation](hevm-cheats-to-test-permit.md).

-## Advise on how and when using cheat codes
+## Advice on how and when using cheat codes

-While we provide support for the use of cheat codes, these should be used responsabily.
-We offer the following advise on the use of cheat codes:
+While we provide support for the use of cheat codes, these should be used responsibly.
+We offer the following advice on the use of cheat codes:

 * It should be used only if Echidna will not perform the same action with a native feature.
 For instance, Echidna automatically increases the timestamp and block number.
 There are [some reports of the optimizer interfering with (re)computation of the block.number or timestamp](https://github.com/ethereum/solidity/issues/12963#issuecomment-1110162425), which could generate incorrect tests when using cheat codes.
 Using the corresponding built-in Echidna features should never intefer with the optimization level or any other compiler feature (if this happens, then it is a bug).